• 9 Reasons to Convert your Short-term Rental to Long-term

 Next Steps After Sending Notice

-After properly delivering your non-renewal of lease letter, there are several important next steps to take:
+After properly delivering your non-renewal of lease letter, there are several critical next steps to take:

 Begin Looking for a New Place/Tenant

-If you are the tenant, start your search for a new rental home or apartment immediately.
+If you are the tenant, immediately search for a new rental home or apartment.
 The housing market can be competitive, so giving yourself ample time is crucial.
 If you are the landlord, you'll want to list the unit, screen applicants, and find a new tenant to take over the property.

 Coordinate Move-Out Inspection

-Schedule a walk-through inspection with your landlord prior to your move-out date.
+Schedule a walk-through inspection with your landlord before your move-out date.
 This allows you to identify any damages beyond normal wear and tear that need to be remedied before vacating.
 As the tenant, you want to avoid charges being deducted from your security deposit improperly.

 Return of Security Deposit

 Your lease agreement should specify the timeline and requirements for the return of your security deposit after move-out.
 Make sure to provide your landlord with a forwarding address in writing.
-The landlord has a set period of time to return the full deposit if no deductions are needed, or provide an itemized list of any legal, reasonable deductions taken from it.
+The landlord has a set period to return the full deposit if no deductions are needed or provide an itemized list of any legal, reasonable deductions taken from it.

 Protecting Your Rights

-When navigating the lease non-renewal process, it's crucial to protect your rights as a tenant or landlord.
-Document all communications, including letters, emails, and any verbal discussions, to create a clear record.
-Refer back to your original lease agreement, as it should outline the specific requirements and protocols for non-renewal notices.
+When navigating the lease non-renewal process, protecting your rights as a tenant or landlord is crucial.
+Document all communications, including letters, emails, and verbal discussions, to create a clear record.
+Refer to your original lease agreement, which should outline the specific requirements and protocols for non-renewal notices.
 If any disputes or concerns arise, don't hesitate to seek legal counsel to ensure your rights are upheld and the proper procedures are followed.
 An attorney can review your situation, advise you on the applicable laws in your area, and represent you if needed.

 FAQ